 National Star in Wales

 National Star recognises that everyone has different abilities and needs.
-That’s why every student receives individualised support to meet their health and care needs.
-For example, students with profound and multiple learning difficulties take part in a sensory-based curriculum and activities in our specially equipped classroom.
+That’s why each student receives individualised support to meet their health and care needs.
+Students with profound and multiple learning difficulties follow a sensory-based curriculum.

 We take time to get to know our prospective students and their families before they join us.
 This means that from day one we are working towards the student’s long-term goals and aspirations for when they leave college.